92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcelBoundary/ParcelBoundary.md

 ParcelBoundary is a React component.
 It's job is to optimise rendering performance, and to optionally control the flow of parcel changes.

-Each ParcelBoundary is passed a Parcel, and by default the ParcelBoundary will only update when the Parcel's data changes.
-This avoids unnecessary re-rendering.
+Each ParcelBoundary is passed a Parcel.
+By default the ParcelBoundary uses pure rendering, and will only update when the Parcel's data changes to avoid unnecessary re-rendering.

-There are also options for conditionally stopping changes from propagating out of the ParcelBoundary, which can be used for debounding and buffering changes.
+ParcelBoundaries have an internal action buffer that can hold onto changes as they exit the boundary.
+These are normally released immediately, but also allow for debouncing changes, or putting a hold on all changes so they can be released later.

 ```js
 import {ParcelBoundary} from 'react-dataparcels';